National Hunt racing: History

-National Hunt racing in the 2000s
+The 2000s

 Given the sport's origins, Irish-bred and trained horses remained a force in national hunt racing during the 2000s.
 In 2005 and 2006, Irish-trained horses captured the three main prizes at Cheltenham and won the Grand National.
 Best Mate who captured the Cheltenham Gold Cup three successive times between 2002 and 2004, was Irish-bred, but trained and owned in England.

 French-bred horses have also come to the forefront with horses such as Master Minded becoming the highest rated horse in Britain after winning the Queen Mother Champion Chase.
 Kauto Star who won the Gold Cup in 2007, 2009 and was second in 2008 is also French bred.